General Announcement on National COPD Awareness Month

 - Chronic obstructive pulmonary disease (COPD), also known as emphysema or chronic bronchitis, is a serious lung disease that over time makes it hard to breathe.

 - COPD is a leading cause of death in the United States and is also a leading cause of disability.
-While more than 15 million Americans have been diagnosed with COPD, it is estimated that millions more have the disease without knowing.
+While nearly 16 million Americans have been diagnosed with COPD, it is estimated that millions more have the disease without knowing.
 Source: CDC’s Behavioral Risk Factor Surveillance System (BRFSS).

-- According to the BRFSS, an annual survey conducted by the CDC, almost two-thirds of people diagnosed with COPD (63.8%) report that the disease has negatively impacted their life.
-Source: CDC’s Behavioral Risk Factor Surveillance System (BRFSS).
+- Most people diagnosed with COPD report that the disease has negatively impacted their life.
+Source: CDC’s Behavioral Risk Factor Surveillance System (BRFSS) https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6462160/

 - Part of the reason for this disparity in diagnosis is that the symptoms of COPD, such as shortness of breath, chronic coughing, and wheezing, come on slowly and worsen over time.
 Many mistake these symptoms as a part of aging or a consequence of being out of shape and, as a result, will delay seeking a diagnosis.
 At the same time, health care providers state that one of the biggest barriers to diagnosing COPD earlier is that patients do not fully report their symptoms – signaling a communication gap in the exam room.
 Source: https://www.nhlbi.nih.gov/health-topics/all-publications-and-resources/copd-tracking-perceptions-individuals-affected-and

-- CDC data reports that COPD is almost twice as common in rural areas of the United States than in urban areas.
-Source: http://dx.doi.org/10.15585/mmwr.mm6824a1
+- CDC data reports that COPD is more than twice as common in rural areas of the United States as in large metro area.
+Source: https://wwwn.cdc.gov/NHISDataQueryTool/SHS_adult/index.html

 - Risk factors include a history of smoking (both current and former smokers), long-term environmental exposure to things that can irritate your lungs, as well as certain genetic conditions, such as alpha-1 antitrypsin (AAT) deficiency.